makeup-jquery/jquery-active-descendant/README.md

 * `options.axis` - 'x', 'y' or 'both' (default: 'both')
 * `options.disableHomeAndEndKeys`: disable HOME and END key functionality (default: false)
 * `options.isGrid` - set to true to use two-dimensional navigation (default: false)
+* `options.useAriaSelected` - set to true to use aria-selected state on descendant items (historically required by Safari + Voiceover) (default: true)

 ## Triggers